hpgbproductions/MID2TGVA/README.md

 ### SP Website Terms

-- Users of this software (except the developers) may not upload exported aircraft files on the SimplePlanes website in an as-is basis as a public aircraft or video.
+- Users of this software (except the developers) may not perform the following actions:
+  - Upload unchanged export contents as a public aircraft.
-- Users of this software may however upload derivative works of the exported aircraft file, where the music is not the most significant feature of the work.
+- Users of this software may however upload derivative works of the exported aircraft file.
 These include, but are not limited to:
   - Aircraft and other machines
   - Artwork / Graphics
   - Funky Trees / XML Modding
   - Videos and similar media
+  - Other content where the generated music is not the most significant feature of the work.

 - - -